MiniDiff/MiniDiff/Discrepancies/readme.md

-You can open a project by adding the corresponding project file to the development tool.
+You can open a project by adding the corresponding project file to DevTools.
 If it can not run, you can choose one of two ways to solve it:

 1.Import to development tools via Code snippet links.